JimBobSquarePants/ImageProcessor/imageprocessor-web/imageprocessingmodule/backgroundcolor.md

 # BackgroundColor

-Changes the background color of the current image.</p>
+Changes the background color of the current image.
+This functionality is useful for adding a background when resizing image formats without an alpha channel.

 Requests are passed thus:
 {% highlight xml %}